 Do you have to choose a solicitor in Kesgrave?

-Many solicitors operate nationwide, allowing Claimants to make a choice based on factors including level of success fees charged and quality of service.
+Many solicitors operate nationwide, allowing claimants to make a choice based on factors including level of success fees charged and quality of service.

 The only element of a personal injury claim that usually does require a local service is the medical.
 This exam is carried out in partnership with a member of our national medical network.

-The contrast in success fees between different firms often surprises prospective Claimants.
+The contrast in success fees between different firms often surprises prospective claimants.

-As an example the amount retained by a Claimant who was awarded £4,366 for a severe thumb dislocation could conceivably vary from £2,620 to £3,711.
+As an example the amount retained by a claimant who was awarded £4,366 for a severe thumb dislocation could conceivably vary from £2,620 to £3,711.